alexandru/alexn.org/_posts/2024-08-20-1password-vs-bitwarden.md

 * Full history of items, available on the web UI — Bitwarden only keeps a history of the main password.
 * Attachments management (that doesn't suck).
 * Flawless Passkey support — I did not bump into any issues with it.
+* Auto-filling works for TOTP codes, and multi-step dialogs are now automated, no longer requiring intervention (i.e., UIs that first ask for email, then for password, then for TOTP).
 * Useful [CLI](https://developer.1password.com/docs/cli/get-started/), very straightforward to use for managing secrets in your local environment.
 * Flawless unlocking with [Touch ID](https://support.1password.com/touch-id-mac/), including the CLI.
 * [SSH key management](https://developer.1password.com/docs/ssh/manage-keys/).
 * [Share items with anyone](https://support.1password.com/share-items/).
-* Global shortcut, on macOS at least; also on macOS, it can autofill in other apps, not just the browser.
+* Global shortcut (`⌘\`) that's very efficient, on macOS at least; also on macOS, 1Password can autofill in other apps, not just the browser, easily invoked via this global shortcut.
-* Keyboard shortcuts that work — for both the desktop app and the browser extension.
+* Keyboard shortcuts that work really well — for both the desktop app and the browser extension.
 * "Show in large type".
-* More document types — e.g. bank accounts, software licenses.
+* More document types — e.g. bank accounts, software licenses, Wi-Fi networks.
 * Offline support — possible to edit or save new items while offline.
 * Nicer integration with [Fastmail's masked emails](https://support.1password.com/fastmail/).
 * Managing the vaults of your organization or family is very intuitive.
+* Exports (for backups or migrations) contain everything, including shared vaults or attachments.

 As downsides for 1Password:

 * The autofill behavior for the provided "websites" are limiting — for example, I would have liked URL prefix matching.
-* Android has some issues — e.g., the aforementioned customizable autofill behavior does not work (I hope they fix it), and sometimes, the UI failed to open, so I had to restart the app.
+* Android has some issues — e.g., the aforementioned customizable autofill behavior (i.e., host vs base domain) does not work (I hope they fix it), and sometimes, the UI failed to open, so I had to restart the app.
 * High cost — I pay 68 EUR per year for the family plan (5.65 EUR per month), and I only share the subscription with my son — for professionals this is cheap, but for students, unemployed folks, or the average Joe in general, it's definitely expensive.
 * Proprietary software, closed-source — this isn't a problem for me, except...
 * Subscription-based — they used to have a standalone version that was connecting to Dropbox, and it felt like a betrayal when they dropped it.